plumatic/eng-practices/swe/Migrations_and_future_proofing.md

 2. The writer is deployed with code that continues to read from the old location, but writes to **both** the old location as well as a new location in the new format
 3. The data is batch migrated from the old to new format.
 Note that the batch migration process is technically an additional writer that must be properly synchronized with other writer(s) to avoid losing their concurrent updates.
 This can sometimes be simplified by running the migration **inside** the writer (which could be combined with step (2) in a single deploy).
 4. Readers are deployed to read from the new location
-5. The writer is deployed to read and write only from the new location
+5. The writer is deployed to read and write only from the new location, and old data can be archived

 The primary advantages of this approach are:

  - Readers only need to be deployed once, and the writer only needs to be deployed twice
  - Readers do not need to be concerned with multiple versions of data, and it's always clear where to find the latest version of a datum
+ - Readers can be updated incrementally -- if you have many different clients for your data, you can take as long as you want to move them all over to the new format in step (4) -- and each reader only needs to be updated and deployed once

 However, there are several disadvantages that are alleviated by the more complex "Read Latest" migration described next: